 Jordan School District’s total tax yield per student is $2,903 which is below the State average.

 Did you know the portion of the tax yield per student available for operations like utilities and teacher salaries in Jordan is near the bottom statewide?

 Jordan School District’s yield is $1,713 per student, well below the state average tax yield per student, which is $2,459.

 Did you know the State gives extra funding to Districts like Jordan which have a smaller tax base per student?

 This is money that comes from State equalization programs.
 The programs exist to ensure students have some minimal funding equity across school districts.

-The State gives extra funding to district’s like Jordan.
-But even with the additional State funding we receive, Jordan is nearly lowest in the entire state in per student operations funding, just three districts are lower.
+The State gives extra funding to districts like Jordan.
+But even with the additional State funding we receive, Jordan is among the lowest in the entire state in per student operations funding.

 Did you know Jordan School District is one of the fastest growing school districts in the State?

-Projections show that Jordan anticipates an increase of 3,631 students in the next seven years.
-To house all those students, we’d need the equivalent of four elementary schools or 145 portables.
+Projections show that Jordan anticipates an increase of 900 students in the next five years.
+To house all those students, we’d need the equivalent of 36 portables or one elementary school.